avital-vonage/nexmo-developer/_tutorials_tabbed_content/client-sdk/tutorials/android-in-app-messaging-chat/receive-new-messages/kotlin.md

 Now each time new message is revieved `onTextEvent(textEvent: NexmoTextEvent)` listener will be called, new message will be passed to `updateConversation(textEvent: NexmoTextEvent)` method and dispatched to the view via  `conversationMessages` `LiveData` (same `LiveData` used to dispatch all the messages after loading conversation events).

-The last thing to do is to make sure that all listeners will be removed when `ChatViewModel` is destroyed eg. when user navigates back.
+The last thing to do is to make sure that all listeners will be removed when `ChatViewModel` is destroyed eg. when the user navigates back.
 Fill the body of the `onCleared()` method in the `ChatViewModel` class.

 ```kotlin
 override fun onCleared() {